Last Updated: 2014-03-21 00:16:12 UTC

 Cisco released a patch for AsyncOS, the operating system used in it's E-Mail Security Appliance (ESA) and Security Management Appliance (SMA).

 The vulnerability is exploited by an authenticated attacker uploading a crafted blocklist file.
 The file has to be uploaded via FTP, so this vulnerability is only exploitable if the FTP service is enabled.
-Once the blacklist is pared, arbitrary commands are executed.
+Once the blocklist is pared, arbitrary commands are executed.

 This sounds like an OS command injection vulnerability.
 The parameters (assumed to be IP addresses) are likely passed as arguments to a firewall script, but if the address includes specific characters (usually ; or & ?) , additional commands can be executed.